randomseed-io/bankster/README.md

 * Pure Clojure implementation based on Java's BigDecimal.

+* Uses records to organize data: `Registry`, `Currency`, `Money`.

 * Built-in standard currencies database, extendable using EDN file.

-* Uses records to organize data: `Registry`, `Currency`, `Money`.
+* Ability to create *ad hoc* currencies (with optional registering).

+* Ability to switch between dynamic, global and local currency registries.

 * Polymorphic interface for currencies and monetary amounts.

+* Useful macros to express currencies and monetary amounts with various forms.

 * Namespaced identifiers for non-ISO currencies (e.g. `crypto/ETH`).

-* Additional, common operators that can also be used on other numeric data.
+* Common math operators that can be used interchangeably on other numeric data.

 * Tagged literals for currencies and monetary amounts.

+* Customizable currency and money formatting with locale support.

 ## Installation